2023 Best Drama & Theater Arts Schools in North Carolina

 After completing their degree, theater graduates from Appalachian State carry an average student debtload of $25,083.

-Western Carolina University ranked #8 on this year’s Best Drama & Theater Arts Schools in North Carolina list.
-Located in the distant town of Cullowhee, WCU is a public college with a large student population.
+With a ranking of #8, Western Carolina University did quite well on this year’s best schools for drama and theater arts students.
+Located in the town of Cullowhee, WCU is a public college with a large student population.

 On average, theater graduates from WCU take out $23,551 in student loans while working on their degree.
 This translates to an average monthly loan payment of $263, based on a 10-year repayment plan.